solveme/philosophers/README.md

 # Usage

-If you want to run program from IDE refer to [DinnerApp](src/main/java/org/solveme/philosophers/DinnerApp.java).
+If you want to run program from an IDE refer to [DinnerApp](src/main/java/org/solveme/philosophers/DinnerApp.java).

 If you want to run it from the console you have to package program first.
 There are two types of packaging: